vikram-r/subreddit-suggester/README.md

 # Usage

+This tool can be run by either manually providing a list of subreddits, or by authenticating an account via OAuth2 and using the subreddits that user is subscribed to.

+#### Manually Setting Subreddits

+The simpler method is to manually provide a list of subreddits to use.
+Simply provide a comma delimited list to the `subreddits` java system property.
+For example:

+`gradle run -Dsubreddits=askreddit,pics`

+This command will run the program as if you were logged in as a user who is subscribed to only `askreddit`, and `pics`.

+#### Using a User's Subscribed Subreddits

-In order to run this tool, you need to create a [valid reddit app](https://ssl.reddit.com/prefs/apps/).
+Alternatively, you can login to a user, and use that users subscribed subreddits as input.
+In order to login to a user, you need to create a [valid reddit app](https://ssl.reddit.com/prefs/apps/).
 Make sure to create it as a "Web App".
 Once that's done, the `client id` and `client secret` need to be added to the `gradle.properties` file.

 The project first needs to authenticate a user with OAuth2 to gain permission to access the subscribed subreddits for